Building and maintaining a System of Intracellular Compartments: Stochastic description of the nonequilibrium assembly of cisternae

 We make the following assumptions, supported empirically -- (i) Vesicles of unit size are {\it injected} from the ER at a specified rate, constituting a net vectorial current from the ER (left) to the PM (right)~\cite{dmitrieff, wang2011golgi, altanbonnet2004molecular, Glick2009, lowe2011recent} (Fig.\,\ref{fig:golgi_flux}(a)). (ii) Vesicles injected from the ER fuse at a preassigned {\it nucleation} site with a given rate to initiate a growing cisterna~\cite{loweg}. (iii) Initiation of the Fusion and Fission cycles are {\it independent} stochastic events, catalysed by distinct sets of enzymes. (iv) There is a finite cisternal pool of fusogens and fisogens, set by expression levels of the cell. (v) Internal state transitions in the fusion-fission cycle are {\it fast} (milliseconds-seconds~\cite{arf1,allin}) compared to the time scale over which cisternal size is updated (seconds-minutes~\cite{Matsuura-Tokita}). (vi) Fusion and Fission are {\it fast} and so we assume that the fusion or fission events are discrete and non-overlapping.
 In \ref{sec:si0}, we consider the case of multiple fusion-fission events in a time interval $\Delta t$ over which the cisternal size is updated.

 With these assumptions, we write down a master equation describing the time evolution of the probability distribution $P(M, i, k, t \,\vert \,N\v,N_{+},N_{-})$ of a cisterna of size $M$ at specific internal states $i \in \{1, \ldots, \aleph_{+}\}$ and $k \in \{1, \ldots, \aleph_{-}\}$, of the fusion and fission cycle, respectively, at time $t$, conditioned on the availability of $N\v$ vesicles, $N_{+}$ fusogens, and $N_{-}$ fisogens.
 For concreteness, we will take the fusion and fission Markov cycles to have 4-states, $\aleph_{+}=\aleph_{-}=4$ (Fig.\,\ref{fig:golgi_flux}(b,c)).
-The dynamics of the above distribution, abbreviated $P(M, i, k, t)$, is given by transitions between internal states that change the cisternal size $M$,
+The change in cisternal size $M$ is actuated by transitions between internal states (Fig.\,\ref{fig:golgi_fluxSI}(e)), resulting in the dynamics of the conditional distribution above, abbreviated $P(M, i, k, t)$